Jean-Paul Faguet

-In 2008-09 he was a Visiting Professor at the University of California, Berkeley.
+In 2008-09 he was a visiting professor at the University of California, Berkeley.
+In 2016 he was a visiting researcher at University of North Carolina at Chapel Hill and in 2017 he was a visiting researcher at Stanford University.
 Previously he worked for the World Bank in La Paz, Bolivia.
 He studied political science and economics at Princeton University, Harvard University and the London School of Economics, where his dissertation won the William Robson Memorial Prize.